gloinul/draft-westerlund-tsvwg-sctp-crypto-chunk/draft-westerlund-tsvwg-sctp-crypto-chunk.md

 After completion of Protected association initialization, the initiator MUST send to the responder a PVALID chunk (see
-{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the PROTECTED parameter of the INIT chunk.
+{{sctp-Crypto-chunk-newchunk-pvalid-chunk}}) containing the list of Protection Engines previously sent in the PROTECTEDASSOC parameter of the INIT chunk.
 The responder receiving the PVALID chunk will compare the Protection Engines list with the one previously received in the INIT chunk, if they will be exactly the same, with the same Protection